 BS: Just in general.

-PLL: Oh, I can sing in eight different languages.
-But that’s standard training for all the classes at university.
-You have to be able to carry at least five, maybe seven, eight, some people say ten, different languages, so that’s not a big thing.
+PLL: Oh, I can sing in many different languages.
+But that’s standard training for all the voice classes at university.
+You have to be able to carry at least good dictions of different languages.
 I wore three different costumes.
-The first one, for Roméo et Juliette, I created an image of white, all white, so my promotion video in the background was all white, everything was related to that white princess dress.
-So that’s the image that I created, “Eastern Dragon Princess”.
-This image won first prize for the Italian Royal Carnival fashion presentation, in 2016.
-And I also performed in this one at the World Fashion Parade.
-It has wings because I’m trying to give a message to this world, that the Eastern Dragon Princess on the Silk Road is the one link from East to West, and I’m fulfilling my ancient mission to bridge the cultural arts and the spiritual level from the East to the West.
-And this dragon princess, she’s pure, she’s classic, she’s elegant, and she is also hoping for peace, because the wings mean peace and prosperity.
-So that was the first one I wore, and the second one, when I sang “Shanghai Night”, I wore a blue dress, like a mermaid, I had also dreamed about being a mermaid.
+The first one, for Roméo et Juliette, I created an image of white, so my promotion video in the background was all white, everything was related to that white princess dress.
+That’s the image that I created, the “Eastern Dragon Princess”.
+This image won first prize at the Italian Royal Carnival fashion presentation in 2016.
+I also performed in this one at the World Fashion Parade.
+It has wings because I’m trying to give a message to the world, that the Eastern Dragon Princess on the Silk Road is the one link from East to West, and I’m fulfilling my ancient mission to bridge the cultural arts and spirituality between the East and the West.
+This dragon princess is pure, she’s classic, she’s elegant, and she is also hoping for peace, because the wings mean peace and prosperity.
+That was the first one I wore, and the second one, when I sang “Shanghai Night”, was a blue dress, like a mermaid.
 That’s why I liked your style the first time I met you, it’s like a fairy tale.
 When I was a little child I wanted to be a mermaid so badly.
 So I presented that with a Chinese robe.
 The wings and the robe were made by Natasha Berezhnaya, and she’s very good.
-We work together a lot for making these costumes.
+We work together a lot to make these costumes.
 I would say she is the most talented and the best theater designer, and also dressmaker, that I know.
-I’m very picky about stuff, but we work beautifully.
+I’m very picky about things, but we work beautifully.
 I always give her lots of ideas, and she has some ideas too, and then we make beautiful clothes, and she’s very talented.
-I wear lots of stuff of hers when I perform, and when I give presentations like this, like a speech, or going to a nightclub or cocktail party, we work together.
-So, the third one was the “La Vie en Rose”, I was all pure rose.
+I wear a lot of her designs when I perform, and when I give presentations like this, like a speech, or go to a nightclub or cocktail party.
+The third look was for “La Vie en Rose”, I was in pure rose.
 Did you see that one?
 With the roses all over my head?

 BS: Yeah!
 It’s so pretty!

 PLL: That was one I designed.
-I thought, This song is rose, so let’s make a dramatic rose look, so I placed rose hairpieces all over my head, and added a pink fan.
+I thought, This song is rose, so let’s make a dramatic rose look!
+I placed rose hairpieces all over my head and added a pink fan.
 I can wear all pink because, like you, that is already how I dress.
 I also wore that one to perform at Couture Fashion Week.

 BS: Oh yeah, I saw that, that’s what I saw.
 Would you ever consider creating apparel for purchase?

-PLL: Yes, I’m doing that, because now I have a team in Shanghai that would like to do branding for me, they also want to fund my projects.
-You know, Shanghai is a financial center, I have so many fans over there, and they want to do something for me, but, at this moment, I don’t think…I’m just a talented designer, but I’m not really a professional designer.
-It’s just, I have too many things going on, I am a writer, I am a singer, so when I’m young, I will be focused more on performing arts, and then later on, my plan later on is to do all my branding, you know, the commercial lines and stuff.
+PLL: Yes, I want to do that, because now I have a team in Shanghai that would like to do branding for me and fund my projects.
+You know, Shanghai is a financial center, I have so many fans over there, and they want to do something for me, but at this moment, I don’t think…I’m just a talented designer, but I’m not really a professional designer.
+I have too many things going on right now — I am a writer, I am a singer — so when I’m young I will focus on performing arts, and then later on, my plan is to do all my branding, the commercial lines.
 I’ve already got enough fans who want to do it together, some professional people, especially in China.
-I would love to work with many Western designers and people, I would easily help them reach the China market.
-I just want to work together with them on my ideas, they need to do the rest of the stuff, you know what I mean?
-I’m not a professional tailor or seamstress, I don’t know how to make that kind of stuff.
-I’d like to work with other people so we can, you know, make the branding-related, commercial products.
+I would love to work with many Western designers and people as well, I would easily help them reach the Chinese market.

 A Natasha Berezhnaya fashion show.